 You can review the root causes here, but most revolve around a malfunction of the Migrating Motor Complex, too little stomach acid, or structural impediments like scar tissue from abdominal surgeries or endometriosis.
 The lifestyle changes below can be game changers for some of these contributing issues—perhaps even more so than diet.

 Try intermittent fasting.
 Some people will advocate for small meals throughout the day so that your intestines never have too much on their plate, so to speak.
-In my interview with Dr. Will Cole, and through my own personal experience, I’m more apt to advise you to, instead, limit yourself to two meals a day and wait at least 14 hours between dinner and breakfast the following morning to let your digestion catch up.
+In my interview with Dr. Amy Shah, and through my own personal experience, I’m more apt to advise you to, instead, limit yourself to two meals a day and wait at least 14 hours between dinner and breakfast the following morning to let your digestion catch up.
 Especially if you’re SIBO-C, i.e. prone to constipation, this could be a game changer and something you might want to continue post-treatment.

 Eat two main meals a day and avoid snacking.
 Part 2 of the first recommendation is to stop snacking.
 Your MMC needs at least 90 minutes in a fasting state to kick into gear.
 If you’re the type of person who always needs to be sticking small amounts of food in your mouth, this could be a big contributing factor to SIBO.
 In general, I’m not a big believer in snacking.
 It seems like a habit that’s been ingrained in us from packaged food brands that advertise on television, not an actual necessity for eating well.
 If you’re feeding yourself nutritious, well-balanced meals—meaning foods that are full of fiber, healthy fats and protein, and free of hidden sugars—on a regular schedule, you shouldn’t be facing the types of food cravings that drive snacking.
 If you find that you become starving two hours after lunch, it’s time to reconsider what you’re eating for those meals.
 Perhaps you’re not having a big or filling enough lunch.
 Perhaps you have bigger fish to fry when it comes to balancing your blood sugar.
 Use your SIBO protocol as a time to reboot how you look at meal time and find foods that keep you fuller for longer.